research—09.20.2024

 MACRO DRIVERS SUSTAINING RENTAL HOUSING DEMAND

-Clarion Partners is optimistic about the outlook for U.S. multifamily in 2023 and beyond primarily due to two macroeconomic factors:
+Clarion Partners is optimistic about the outlook for U.S. multifamily from 2024 to 2028 and beyond primarily due to two macroeconomic factors:

 • The National Housing Shortage.
-Following a decade of underbuilding, there continues to be a national housing shortage.2 Both the U.S. for-sale housing inventory and the rental housing vacancy rate have remained near a two-decade low in recent years (Figure 1).
-Based on the difference between household formation and housing completions, Clarion Partners estimates a shortfall of 3.2 million housing units, which includes 1.2 million owner households and 2 million renter households, which is consistent with other estimated shortages ranging between 2.5 to 3.7 million housing units.
+Following a decade of underbuilding, there continues to be a national housing shortage.
+Both the U.S. for-sale housing inventory and the rental housing vacancy rate have remained very low in many markets in recent years (Figure 1).
+Clarion Partners estimates a total current shortfall of 2.8 million housing units.
+Broken down by tenure, a shortfall of 1.3 million for-sale units and 1.5 million for-rent units.2 This view is consistent with other industry estimates of the U.S. housing shortage that generally range between 2 and 5 million units depending on the methodology.3

-This approximation jumps to 6.8 million when also taking into account the loss of existing units due to demolition, natural disaster, or functional obsolescence.4 The deficit is even more pronounced in the low and middle price point market, as much of the new construction targets the high-end segment.5
+capital markets are leading to fewer multifamily starts, and demographic trends support continued demand.
+The deficit is even more pronounced in the low and middle price point market, as much of the new construction targets the high-end segment.

 FIGURE 1: LOW AVAILABILITY IN ALL FORMS OF HOUSING

-Chart showing both the U.S. for-sale housing inventory and the rental housing vacancy rate have remained near a two-decade low
+Chart showing both the U.S. for-sale housing inventory and the rental housing vacancy rate have stayed very low in many market

-Source: U.S. Census Bureau, Moody’s Analytics, Clarion Partners Investment Research, Q1 2023.
+Source: U.S. Census Bureau, Moody’s Analytics, Clarion Partners Investment Research, Q2 2024.
 Note: Rental housing includes non-institutional and institutional-quality multifamily and single-family rental houses.

 While more Millennials (~72 million) are buying homes, Gen Z (~70 million) has started to enter the workforce and will remain in the renter cohort for the next decade or so.
-Furthermore, more Gen X-ers and Baby Boomers (~138 million combined) are choosing to rent for lifestyle reasons.7
+Furthermore, more Gen X-ers and Baby Boomers (~133 million combined) are choosing to rent for lifestyle reasons.6

 Additional key factors likely to sustain future rental housing